intbio-ncl/BiomationScripterLib/docs/OTProto.md

      ```
      Replace `<Directory>` with the path you cloned BiomationScripter into (e.g. `/var/lib/jupyter/notebooks/Packages/BiomationScripterLib`)

 NOTE: Version 6.0.0 of the Opentrons app added in a new analysis function.
 In order to make use of this function, BiomationScripter must also be installed in a specific location on the controlling PC.
 Instructions for doing this can be found [here](https://support.opentrons.com/s/article/Using-Python-packages-in-Python-API-protocols#modulenotfounderror).
-If these instructions are not followed, you will see a 'Protocol anlysis failure' popup box, with a message similar to 'No module named BiomationScripter'.
+If these instructions are not followed, you will see a 'Protocol analysis failure' popup box, with a message similar to 'No module named BiomationScripter'.
 Note that you can also choose to ignore this error and proceed to running the protocol.

 ---